xequeDev/FileAccess/README.md

 # FileAccess
-Library that facilitates the manipulation of user files, it uses "File System Access API", polyfill coming soon...<br>
+Library that facilitates the manipulation of user files, it uses "File System Access API", polyfill in another future library...<br>
-**more 73 lines of code (236 to 309)**
+**Minus 20 lines of code (309 to 289)**

 ## Folders